rheeger/spark-stacker/README.md

 1. Create a new file in `app/connectors/` directory
 2. Implement the connector by extending the `BaseConnector` class
 3. Register your connector in the `ConnectorFactory`

+### Adding a New Dashboard

+1. Create a new dashboard in Grafana
+2. Export the dashboard to JSON
+3. Save the JSON file in `packages/monitoring/dashboards/`

 ## Development Roadmap